resbaz/introPython_July2017/README.md

 You can find installation instructions for both Python 3.6 and Jupyter Notebook in this github repository, in the ["Python Installation Instructions" file](https://github.com/resbaz/introPython_July2017/blob/master/Python_Installation.md).

 You will also find that the content for the workshop is available in both the markdown (\*.md) format, for online viewing, and as an iPython notebooks (\*.ipynb), which will contain useable code fragments, challenges and explanations for the workshop content.
 This content is mostly adapted from Dan Sandiford's [Python Gitbook](https://dansand.gitbooks.io/resguides-research-with-jupyter/content/), predominantly from the "Python Basics" section.

+The learning objectives for this course are:

+- To understand the basic data types used by Python
+- To program a function that performs a basic operation based on a condition
+- To demonstrate how to incorporate user input into your code, and handle any errors that occur
+- To read in a text file, perform string manipulations, and write a new file.

 ---